-To access the Input/Output Manager, just click on the tab with the icon placed on the bottom of the QLC+ main screen.
+To access the Input/Output Manager, just click on the tab with the screen.

 Select the desired universe on the left hand side of the screen and then click the Audio tab placed beside the Profile tab on the top right hand side of the screen.